Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Experimental Setup Details

 \begin{itemize} \item \textbf{Baseline A (RAG + Few-shot)}: A retrieval-augmented generation approach that retrieves stylistically similar utterances from the training set and incorporates them as few-shot examples.
 This baseline represents a training-free alternative.
-The same \texttt{Qwen3-1.7B}~\citep{qwen3} backbone was used as in Model v1/v2.
+The same \texttt{Qwen3-1.7B}~\citep{qwen3} backbone was used as in our model.